marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/VSphere.md

 ## Execution

-To deploy your cluster, run the build.sh script from the /data/daffy/ocp directory.
+To deploy your cluster, run the build.sh script from the /data/daffy/ocp directory:

 ```console
 /data/daffy/ocp/build.sh <ENVIRONMENT_NAME>
 ```

-Once your cluster is fully deployed you can access the help menu which has a number of options.
+Once your cluster is fully deployed, you can access the help menu which has a number of options.

 **Note:** &lt;ENVIRONMENT_NAME&gt; is the first part of your name that you used for the &lt;ENVIRONMENT_NAME&gt;-env.sh file